| |

 an excellent portrait by Simon Woolley & Julia Casson).
 These birds

-have recently been considered to be birds of paradise.
-Frith &
+were once considered to be birds-of-paradise.
+Frith & Beehler

-Beehler (1998) considered them a subfamily and termed them the
+(1998) considered them a subfamily and termed them the "wide-gaped

 This